 Do check if the hosting provider offers this.
 It will be a plus point if they include DDOS protection and free CDN.

 The hosting provider doesn’t commonly offer this feature.
 You will need a domain name to start your web development project, its good to have this if you are intending to work on a staging site before making it ‘live’ with the actual domain.

 You should expect a hosting provider to provide 24/7 support.
 But I had seen companies who claimed to be 24/7 only have the sales team working a full day.
 I am amazed to receive a notification that technical support is only available from Mon~Fri, 10 am ~6 pm, excluding public holiday.

 15. FTP / file manager access

 FTP / file manager access is vital for a developer.
 It allows us to add/remove files without accessing the website dashboard; some hosting provider hides it for security reasons.
 Squarespace simply doesn’t offer this, and it is quite troublesome to retrieve all your image files saved in Squarespace if you wish to migrate to other hosting solutions.

 Hosting providers tend to lock you into an annual package.
 So take note of the refund policy, it is usually full or partial refund within 30 days.
 Do read through the fine print in case their service doesn’t work out for you.

 I hope this article helps in choosing the web hosting provider.
-If you’re a new startup, it is recommended to start small with a reputable hosting provider, or even start with other platforms:
+If you’re a new startup, it is recommended to start small with a reputable hosting provider such as Cloudways, or even start with other platforms:

 If you are selling physical products, consider the marketplace platform.
 E.g., Shopee, Lazada, Etsy